Donate Newsletter

 Henry Wuga MBE

-Henry Wuga came to Glasgow on the Kindertransport, was evacuated, then interned.
+Henry Wuga MBE came to Glasgow on the Kindertransport, was evacuated, then interned.
 He settled and married in Glasgow to a fellow Kindertransportee, gave back to the community and educated thousands on the Holocaust.

 The Stockholm Declaration